Better Call Saul season 6

-The sixth season was filmed over a period of eleven months in Albuquerque.
-Upon release, it received universal acclaim from critics, particularly for its performances, writing, visuals, emotional weight, and similarity to Breaking Bad compared to earlier seasons.
-The first half received four nominations at the 74th Primetime Emmy Awards, including for Outstanding Drama Series while the second half is eligible for next year's Emmys.
+The sixth season was filmed in Albuquerque over a period of eleven months.
+The production experienced significant delays due to the COVID-19 pandemic; further delays ensued after Odenkirk suffered a heart attack while filming "Point and Shoot".
+It was near-unanimously acclaimed by critics, particularly for its performances, writing, visuals, emotional weight, and similarity to Breaking Bad.
+The first half received four nominations at the 74th Primetime Emmy Awards, including Outstanding Drama Series.
+The second half received five nominations for the 75th Primetime Emmy Awards, including Outstanding Drama Series, Odenkirk's sixth nomination for Outstanding Lead Actor in a Drama Series and Seehorn's second nomination for Outstanding Supporting Actress in a Drama Series.